 You might be wondering why your business needs a plan.
-After all, you know what you’re doing, and it’s not like anyone is forcing you to write one.
+After all, you know what you’re doing.
 That may be true for now, but the sooner you create a business plan for your business the better off you’ll be.
 You will have more time to think about future goals and commitments so that they don’t catch you by surprise later on down the line.
 So what is a business plan?
 A business plan is a comprehensive document that outlines the goals and objectives of your company.
 A good business plan will help you define and prioritize tasks, which can be difficult when juggling so many responsibilities at once.
 Why do I need a business plan?
-Here are 5 reasons why having such a plan is important.

 1. Getting funding